 Unusually shaped water tank

-Fatehpuri masjid is also one of the landmarks that survived the various attacks that Shahjahanabad has suffered in the hands of various invaders and fighting princes.
+Fatehpuri Masjid is also one of the landmarks that survived the various attacks that Shahjahanabad has suffered at the hands of various invaders and fighting princes.
 It is also a big mosque though it appears small from the outside, with an unusually shaped water tank.
 The ASI board informs that this tank was shifted into this Mosque from a Nawab’s house.
 It also says that the mosque was privately held till British made it public in the late 19th century.
 This is the second pink colored mosque that I saw in Chandni Chowk.
 The other one being the Shahi Bagh Masjid besides the Townhall.

 It is a relatively simple mosque in the traditional Mughal colors of Red and white and with red sandstone and white marble.
 There are rooms on the ground and the first floor around the masjid, which I assume may have been used as a Sarai for visiting population of the area.

 One gate of the mosque opens into Chandni Chowk and the other into Khari Baoli.
 The mosque authorities have put a board to prohibit people from using it as a thoroughfare to avoid the crowded roads outside.

 Khari Baoli – Spice Market